-The SafeEnterprise Encryptor is a member of the Model 600 series.
-All 600 series models share a common enclosure.
-The following figure shows the front view, which is the same for all the 600 series models except for the labeling.
+All 650 series models share a common enclosure.
+The following figure shows the front view, which is the same for both the 650 series models.
 The front panel provides a network management port, a console port, a USB port, an LCD display and LEDs for status, and a keypad for control input.
+The height accommodates the dual -48V DC power supplies.

 Figure 4.
-Model 600 Encryptor Front View
+Model 650 Encryptor Front View.

-The Model 600 encryptor has two network interfaces located in the back of the module: the Local Port interface connects to a physically secure private network and the Network Port interface connects to an unsecure public network.
-The rear view is identical for the various models.
-The rear panel also contains network activity LEDs, the power connector (US 120v connector shown), the power switch, and a tamper evident seal that indicates movement of the module cover with respect to the module enclosure.
+The Model 650 encryptor has two network interfaces located in the back of the module: the Local Port interface connects to a physically secure private network and the Network Port interface connects to an unsecure public network.
+The rear panel also contains a tamper evident seal that indicates movement of the module cover with respect to the module enclosure.

 Figure 5.
-Model 600 Encryptor Rear View.
+Model 650 Encryptor Rear View

-The module has the following physical ports comprising four logical interfaces:
+The module has eight physical ports and four logical interfaces.
+The physical ports have the following functions:

-- The front panel RJ45 Ethernet port allows remote management from the SMC application.
-Access is protected by IPSec security mechanisms for authentication and data encryption. - The front panel DB9 RS-232 serial console port connects to a local terminal and provides a command line interface for initialization prior to authentication and operation in the approved mode.
+- Front Panel RJ45 Ethernet port allows remote management from the SMC application.
+Access is protected by IPSec security mechanisms for authentication and data encryption. - Front Panel DB9 RS-232 serial console port connects to a local terminal and provides a command line interface for initialization prior to authentication and operation in the approved mode.
 This port also allows administrative access and monitoring of operations.
-Access is protected by user names and passwords. - The front panel USB port is reserved for future use.
-In a future release it may provide a mechanism for applying appropriately signed and secured updates to the system.
-Current system software provides no ability to access the system or output data via this port. - The front panel keypad allows entry of initialization commands. - The front panel LCD displays configuration information in response to commands entered using the front panel keypad and indicates the state of RSA keys and certificates. - Front panel LEDs indicate the state of the system including alarms. - Rear panel LEDs indicate network traffic. - The rear panel Network Port connects to the public network.
-The interface can be 155/622MB, 1.0GB, or 2.4GB.
+Access is protected by user names and passwords. - The front panel USB port is reserved for future use. - The rear panel power connectors are used for power input to the module.
+DC power can be -40V DC to -72V DC. - The Network Port connects to the public network via the transceiver's rear panel public network connector.
 Access is protected by RSA certificates.
-The Local Port and Network Port are of the same interface type. - The rear panel Local Port connects to the private network.
-The interface can be 155/622MB, 1.0GB, or 2.4GB.
+The Local Port and Network Port are of the same interface type. - The Local Port connects to the private network via the transceiver's rear panel local network connector.
 The Local Port and Network Port are of the same interface type.